 Our research has shown that fostering a trust-based work environment and demonstrating flexibility are two strongly-connected leadership traits that contribute to a team being proactive.

 Only by addressing the capacities of both leaders and employees can the highest levels of Personal Excellence within an organization truly be fulfilled.

 Professional and Personal Coaching can help you attain your goals and manage life transitions.
 Coaches exist to help people make progress and deal with challenges in all aspects of their lives – business, professional, personal, relationship, health and overall life matters.
 Developing coaching skills is also becoming crucial to managerial and leadership effectiveness.

 At DevelopPEOPLE, our coaching focus is on Leadership and Professional Development.
 We offer Coaching as a stand-alone service as well as part of an integrated Leadership Development or Performance Improvement solution.
 We also specialize in helping our clients develop their own coaching skills – the true test of success is when the “student” surpasses the “teacher!”

 Click here to learn more about our leadership coaching process.

 Facilitation literally means, “to make easy” and that’s just what Sharon does!
-She is skilled in learning facilitation (see our Customized Training page) as well as process facilitation.
+She is skilled in learning facilitation, as well as process facilitation.
 Her skills, knowledge, style, and energy combine to provide a highly effective facilitation style.